Losartana: Anvisa determines collection and interdiction of lots; see what to do | Health

 - Because the anvisa are you collecting or interdicting the lots?

-1) How do I know if my losartan is among those that have been recalled or banned?
+1) What should I do if my losartan is among the affected batches?

-You can check the manufacturer it’s the lot number of your medicine in this list, made available by Anvisa.

-2) My losartan is among the affected lots.
-What should I do?

 In this case, Anvisa advises you to continue treatment and talk to your doctor if you need advice.